leutloff/bergcms/README.md

 different types of unit tests.
 You will find unit tests written in C++ and Perl.
 New unit tests should be written in C++ when feasible.

-The unit tests for the C++-Code is located in src/test.
+The unit tests for the C++-Code are located in src/test.
 Execute the project named test to execute the C++ test cases.
 These test cases are based on boost unit test.

 The Perl related unit tests are located in www/cgi-bin/brg/t.
-Use the script www/cgi-bin/brg/t/run_tests.sh to exucute all the Perl based tests.
+Use the script www/cgi-bin/brg/t/run_tests.sh to execute all the Perl based tests.

 History and License